 Surgery, which is the preferred treatment for severe mitral valve regurgitation, involves repairing or replacing the mitral valve and its structures.
 Surgical treatment, unlike medication, is curative and can be invasive or minimally invasive.
 Not everyone is a suitable candidate for surgery, however.

 Many times, both medication and surgery are required to treat the condition.

 What is the prognosis for patients with mitral valve regurgitation?

-The prognosis with this condition depends on the degree of displacement, the extent of the regurgitation or regurgitant fraction, and how the disease progresses naturally.
-Individual risk factors and underlying conditions also determine the outcome and manageability.
+The mitral regurgitation prognosis depends largely on the degree of displacement, the extent of the regurgitation (the regurgitant fraction), and how the disease progresses naturally.
+Underlying conditions and individual risk factors also determine the outcome and manageability.

-Complications like edema, atrial fibrillation, heart failure, infective endocarditis and blood clotting, as well as any troublesome symptoms, are more common in those with severe regurgitation.
-Nevertheless, asymptomatic patients with mild forms of the disease often deteriorate over time.
+Complications like edema, atrial fibrillation, heart failure, infective endocarditis, and blood clotting, as well as any troublesome symptoms, are more common with severe regurgitation.
+Nevertheless, asymptomatic patients with mild forms of the disease can deteriorate over time.

 Medications can relieve symptoms and prevent complications, but only surgery can remedy the problem.
-While there are risks involved and not every patient can undergo surgery (i.e., the sick, the elderly), surgical treatment for mitral regurgitation does have a high success rate.
+While there are risks involved and not every patient can undergo surgery (for example, the elderly), surgical treatment for mitral regurgitation does have a high success rate.